 Dogs suffering from separation anxiety can become agitated, anxious, or depressed when their owners prepare to leave.

 Some even try to stop their guardians from leaving, while others begin barking and displaying distress behaviors shortly after they are left alone.

-Moreover, the dog would greet the owner like a long lost loved one upon their return.
+Moreover, the dog would greet the owner like a long-lost loved one upon returning.